Items to Review or Complete Prior to Arrival

 COVID-19 Vaccine Requirement

 Princeton University has implemented a COVID-19 vaccine requirement.
+All faculty, researchers, staff and students are required to be fully vaccinated and boosted.
 Vaccination record needs to be reported at myUHS portal (graduate students) or VacStatus (faculty; members of the research staff, including postdoctoral researchers).
 Please see vaccine requirement webpage for more information.

-Everyone working on campus are required to take a weekly COVID testing (see website).
-You will receive an welcome email within one week of your start date with information on how to take the testing.
-IMPORTANT NOTE: if you will be away from campus for one week or more, and will miss one or more testings, please report your absence using the Testing Absence Form.
+Everyone working on campus are required to take a monthly COVID testing (see website).
+IMPORTANT NOTE: if you will be away from campus for one month or more, and will miss one or more testings, please report your absence using the Testing Absence Form.

 Responsible Conduct in Research Training